Last updated on December 18th, 2020

 When planning your Flores overland tour, your trip should coincide with the dry season (May to September).
 The weather is cool and dry during this time, and you’ll be able to explore without worrying about the rain.

-Is Flores Indonesia worth visiting?
+Is Flores Indonesia worth visiting

-Yes!
-Visiting Flores was one of the highlights of my Indonesia backpacking trip.
-There’s just enough tourist infrastructure in place to make it easy to travel overland, yet the island is also remote enough to not be overcrowded and touristy.
+There’s just enough tourist infrastructure in place to make it easy to travel overland, yet the island is also remote enough not to be overcrowded and touristy.

 Looking for more Indonesia travel information?
 Check out my other posts!